vigetlabs/pointless-feedback/README.md

 ## Versions

-As of version 4.x, the Pointless Feedback gem versions will follow Rails releases.
-E.g. Pointless 4.x will support Rails 4.x.
+For Rails 3.x support, use Pointless Feedback version 1.x.

+For Rails 4.x and greater, use Pointless Feedback version 4.x.

 Additionally, Pointless 4.x will only support Ruby 2.x.

-For Rails 3.x support, use Pointless Feedback version 1.x.

 ## Installation